ObiOne84/battleship-game/README.md

 ---

 10. Low bullets message:
-  - Once the number of remaining user's shots is lower than the computer's remaining ships, the user will be given the option to restart the game or to continue anyway
+  - Once the number of remaining user's shots is lower than the computer's remaining ships, the user will be given the option to restart the game or to continue even when the available bullets are not enough to win the game
   - The message appears only once.

   <details>